 What Do They Mean For You?

 Until recently the Arizona bankruptcy exemptions were antiquated and outdated.
 The exemption allowed a debtor one television or one alarm clock.
-Choices choices; do I watch the news or get up on time?
-We didn’t have exemption for a computer; instead we had an exemption for a typewriter.
+Choices; do I watch the news or get up on time?
+We didn’t have an exemption for a computer; instead, we had an exemption for a typewriter.
 We all know that in today’s society a computer really is a necessity.
-However, on September 13, 2013 the new and improved Arizona bankruptcy exemptions became effective, giving Arizona bankruptcy filers updated and more generous limits on personal property.
+However, on September 13, 2013, the new and improved Arizona bankruptcy exemptions became effective, giving Arizona bankruptcy filers updated and more generous limits on personal property.
 We have included a few examples of the new Arizona exemptions

 |Type of Property||Exemption Limit||Old Exemption|

 |Homestead- consists of equity in your residence||$150,000 (does not double for married couple)||$150,000 (does not double for married couple)|